auth0/docs/articles/hooks/extensibility-points/send-phone-message.md

 - If you use the [MFA API](/mfa/concepts/mfa-api) it will use the Accept-Language header from the request, and map it to a tenant language.
 If the language is not available, it will be set to the tenant default language.

-- If you use the New Universal Login Experience, it will use a combination of the Accept-Language header and the `ui_locales` parameter, as described [here](/i18n#language-selection).
+- If you use the New Universal Login Experience, it will use a combination of the Accept-Language header and the `ui_locales` parameter, as described in [Universal Login Internationalization](/universal-login/i18n#language-selection).

 - If you use the Classic Universal Login Experience, the language will be set to 'N/A'.
 This is a limitation that will be fixed in upcoming releases.